BurstProject/burstcoin/doc/Refactoring.md

 the fact that static methods to Burst.class were used to pick these up.

-To enable this, I am doing
+To enable this, I have applied:

-## Ongoing Refactorings
+## Done Refactorings

 ### Moving static methods out of Domain objects, to service classes